 Reduce Lines and Wrinkles

-Shea butter can help with fine lines and wrinkles for a number of reasons.
+Refined shea butter can help with fine lines and wrinkles for a number of reasons.
 First, it contains five essential fatty acids - phytosterols, vitamin E, vitamin D, allantoin, and vitamin A - all of which can help hydrate, stimulate collagen, fight free radical damage, and battle fine lines and wrinkles.

+The combination of cocoa butter and shea in some products can amplify these anti-aging effects.
 It also contains triterpenes, a chemical that is shown to slow the breakdown of existing collagen in the skin.

 Soothe Eczema and Psoriasis